Cat & Dog Teeth Cleaning in Fairfax, VA

 Gum disease can easily be prevented with proper dental care and yearly cleanings.
 Brushing your pet’s teeth at home twice daily is ideal, and you should start the process as early in their life as possible.
 We would be glad to help you if you’re having any trouble, and can recommend other oral care products to supplement their dental routine.

-If your canine or feline family member is showing early or moderate signs of gum disease, contact our hospital at (703) 273-2110 so we can halt its progress and provide your loved one with the clean, healthy mouth they deserve.
+If your canine or feline family member is showing early or moderate signs of gum disease, contact our veterinarian at (703) 273-2110 so we can halt its progress and provide your loved one with the clean, healthy mouth they deserve.